 A number of Strategies and Plans are attached as part of the integration for the reader’s convenience.

-CHAPTER SEVEN

-CLOSURE
+CHAPTER SEVEN: CLOSURE

 Introduction

 This document contains the final Integrated Development Plan of the Municipality and was formulated over a period of one year, taking into consideration the views and aspirations of the entire community.